Fleet logo

 Step 4: Add PKCS12 configuration profile to Fleet

-2. Replace the <CA_NAME>, with name you created in step 3.
-For example, if the name of the CA is "WIFI_AUTHENTICATION" the variables will look like this: $FLEET_VAR_DIGICERT_PASSWORD_WIFI_AUTHENTICATION and $FLEET_VAR_DIGICERT_DATA_WIFI_AUTHENTICATION.
+1. Replace the <CA_NAME> with the name you created in step 3.
+For example, if the name of the CA is "WIFI_AUTHENTICATION", the variables will look like $FLEET_VAR_DIGICERT_PASSWORD_WIFI_AUTHENTICATION and $FLEET_VAR_DIGICERT_DATA_WIFI_AUTHENTICATION.

 When Fleet delivers the profile to your hosts, Fleet will replace the variables.
 If something goes wrong, errors will appear on each host's Host details > OS settings.